 1. I hand out the stickers to remind students of their mental fallibility.
 I also give out the “You Could be Wrong Uncle Sam” poster, with a list of quotes by famous people endorsing epistemic humility.

-3. I try to balance the reading list across the political spectrum and make sure to pick well-argued essays from points of view that I don’t agree with.
-I’ve had students complain that my reading list is too conservative, even though my politics are about as far left as anyone on campus—although reading those articles has shifted my thinking on some issues.
+3. I try to balance the reading list across the political spectrum and make sure to pick well-argued essays from points of view they won't agree with.
+I’ve had students complain that my reading list is too conservative, even though my politics are about as far left as anyone on campus.
 Unless there’s a good pedagogical reason, I don’t share my political viewpoint.
-When students try to guess they usually get it wrong.
+When students try to guess, they usually get it wrong.

-4. I exposed to theories that examine the moral basis of political differences, like Jonathan Haidt’s Moral Foundations theory, or the Schwartz Theory of Basic Human Values, which illustrate that people who disagree with them aren’t morally deficient.
+4. I expose them to theories that examine the moral basis of political differences, like Jonathan Haidt’s Moral Foundations theory, or the Schwartz Theory of Basic Human Values, which suggest that people who disagree with them aren’t morally deficient.

-6. I try to focus half the course on policy issues, which shows there are no simple answers and that political ideologies and partisan politics often get in the way of adopting the best solutions to our common problems.
+9. I try to focus half the course on policy issues, which show there are no simple answers and that political ideologies and partisan politics often get in the way of adopting the best solutions to our common problems.

-7. I take my students to a meeting of the Exeter Board of Selectmen to expose them to local politics.
-Unfortunately, culture wars are trickling down, but town politics still offer an example of more collaborative, non-partisan governance than we see at the national level.
+10. I have them attend a meeting of the Exeter Board of Selectmen to expose them to local politics.
+Culture wars are trickling down to the local level, but town politics--at least in Exeter--still offer an example of more collaborative, non-partisan governance than we see at the national level.

-8. I’ve used role playing, especially in the law course I taught for years, when students re-enact a Supreme Court oral argument, taking positions they may disagree with.
+11. I’ve used role playing, especially in the law course I used to teach, where students re-enacted Supreme Court oral arguments, taking positions they may disagree with.
 It’s an excellent exercise in cognitive empathy.
-Joel Kushner’s more elaborate legislative re-enactments are described in The Political Classroom (Chapter 6).
+(Joel Kushner’s more elaborate legislative re-enactments are described in The Political Classroom, Chapter 6).

 Readings.